-1) In a non-academic grievance the student shall meet with the Associate Provost for Student Affairs in an attempt to resolve the issue within fifteen days.
-2) The Associate Provost for Student Affairs will attempt to resolve the matter within ten working days.
-Should the issue not be resolved, the Associate Provost for Student Affairs shall prepare a written summary of the events and discussions among the student, University faculty member, and any other individuals, and give a copy of the written summary to the student and University faculty member involved.
-In cases involving a conflict of interest with the Associate Provost for Student Affairs, the student shall meet with the Provost and Vice President for Academic Affairs.
-In cases involving a conflict of interest with the Provost and Vice President for Academic Affairs.
-In cases involving a conflict of interest with the Provost and Vice President for Academic Affairs.
+- 1) In a non-academic grievance the student shall meet with the Vice President for Student Affairs in an attempt to resolve the issue within fifteen days. - 2) The Vice President for Student Affairs will attempt to resolve the matter within ten working days.
+Should the issue not be resolved, the Vice

+President for Student Affairs shall prepare a written summary of the events and discussions among the student, University faculty member, and any other individuals, and give a copy of the written summary to the student and University faculty member involved.
+In cases involving a conflict of interest with the Vice President for Student Affairs, the student shall meet with the Provost and Vice President for Academic Affairs.
+In cases involving a conflict of interest with the Provost, the student shall initiate the formal procedures specified below.